10 Paid Search & PPC Best Practices for 2020

 Review this activity on a regular basis to determine if there are any valuable keywords to add to the account or as a new campaign.

-For example, if you notice several navigational voice searches like “sushi restaurant near me”, consider creating a campaign to hyper-target those people trying to find you, perhaps with ads and landing pages with easy access to reservations, directions, hours, and parking.
+For example, if you notice several navigational voice searches like “sushi restaurant near me”, consider creating a campaign to hyper-target those people trying to find you.

+You might try ads and landing pages with easy access to reservations, directions, hours, and parking, for example.

 9. Reevaluate How You Report